 - delicious food and wine.

-Add to that the smells and sights and tastes of Europe: the whiff of fresh Italian espresso, the aroma of freshly baked pizza, rich Swiss chocolate and fresh bread and artistic pastries of France.
-Red wine from France.
-The fresh vegetables at the weekday market.
-Paella from Spain.
-Tangy, spicy Portuguese chorizo.
+Add to that the smells and sights and tastes of Europe: the whiff of fresh Italian espresso, the aroma of freshly baked Italian pizza, rich Swiss chocolate and fresh bread and artistic pastries of France.

-All this plus a great variety of European lifestyles adds up to some of the worlds ultimate retirement options ... and some of the most expensive.
+All this plus a great variety of European lifestyles adds up to some of the worlds best value retirement options ... with also some of the most expensive.

 However to retire in Europe also offers more affordable options in countries like Portugal, Italy, Greece and Spain (the so called PIGS nations), France and the islands of Malta and Cyprus.